The 20 Best Spinal Muscular Atrophy Type 3 Doctors Near Me in Maryland, US

 English

-James Russell is a Neurologist in Baltimore, Maryland.
+James Russell is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Russell is rated as an Advanced provider by MediFind in the treatment of Spinal Muscular Atrophy Type 3.
-His top areas of expertise are Diabetic Neuropathy, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Cramp-Fasciculation Syndrome, Peripheral Neuropathy, and Thyroidectomy.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Diabetic Neuropathy, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Cramp-Fasciculation Syndrome, and Peripheral Neuropathy.

 Advanced in Spinal Muscular Atrophy Type 3